-locks the operating lever 2.
+- 1. Pull the pin.
+This unlocks the operating lever 2.
 Aim low.
-Point the extinguisher nozzle at allows you to discharge the extinguisher. the base of the fire.

-3 Squeeze the lever above the handle. this discharges the extinguisher

-4. Sweep from side to side.
+Point the extinguisher nozzle at allows you to discharge the extinguisher. the base of the fire. - 3 Squeeze the lever above the handle. this discharges the extinguisher - 4.
+Sweep from side to side.
 Moving carefully